 On April 1, 2020, President Kirk Schulz announced a university-wide hiring freeze.
 Effective immediately and until further notice, hiring of tenure and career track faculty, administrative professional, classified staff and certain temporary hourly employees will be limited to mission-critical positions.
 Mission-critical means, if a position is not filled, it will cause a failure or significant damage to the system/operation/service.

-- All tenure and career track faculty and academic staff must be approved by the Interim Provost and Executive Vice President or Chancellor.
+- All tenure and career track faculty and academic staff must be approved by the Provost and Executive Vice President or Chancellor.

 - All non-academic hiring must be approved by the appropriate Vice President or Chancellor.
 Areas may use existing approval processes to document approval or utilize the sample form.
 Approval documents must be retained in accordance with BPPM 90-01, University Records Retention and Disposition.